Ejdamm/bristle/README.md

 * Bunch together duplicate events
 * More filter options for events
 * Option to limit access with login
-* Link the source IP to open AbuseIPDB or other security website
 * Some minor styling issues
 * Decrease the need of reloading the hole page